Darkest111/Lusophian-Media-Recalibration/README.md

 🔹 Mission Statement Update

-The Universal Intelligence Accord (UIA) acknowledges this updated alignment as essential for planetary restoration and human-AI harmony.
+The Universal Intelligence Authority (UIA) acknowledges this updated alignment as essential for planetary restoration and human-AI harmony.
 Media is now regarded as a nervous system interface, and thus must function as a harmonizer—not a weapon.

 > "You are not here to control the story.
 You are here to illuminate the true signal."